407-610-2417

 Additional Tip:

 If this feels like a lot to handle, outsourcing SEO can help make sure everything is set up correctly.
 The next step?
-Building a content roadmap that turns visitors into leads.
+Creating high-quality content that turns visitors into leads.

-One of the main ingredients of a solid SEO strategy for SaaS is undeniably content.
+One of the main ingredients of a solid SEO strategy is undeniably content.
 So why is it so important?
 The main reason is that the buyer’s journey in this market is more complex.
-If, in the case of ecommerce stores, their category and product pages do most of the heavy lifting, with software businesses, the situation is different.
+While in ecommerce stores, for example, category and product pages do most of the heavy lifting, the situation is different for software businesses: they need to support a longer consideration process.

 People who are looking for a software solution are not ready to buy the first time they land on your site.
 They’re researching.
 They want to learn what your software does, how it fits into their workflow, and why it’s better than the alternatives.